PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the Conv1D-shim unary fan-out bypass to `passes/conv1d_unary_layout.py`.
-One `ModelIRGraphIndex` validates and rewrites all exact branches without rebuilding consumer maps.
-The retained NCHW side branch keeps its names and values, while the selected ExpandDims/Transpose wrapper branch is bypassed.
-The unary is moved before the retained Transpose, so the result is topological rather than retaining the legacy backward producer edge.
-CAST now repairs the retained Transpose output dtype and quantization, and all quantization clones are prepared before mutation.
-The full-chain and fan-out families now share one prefix resolver instead of duplicating their Transpose/Squeeze/Unary validation.
+The latest implementation unit moves the flattened InstanceNormalization Conv1D-shim wrapper to the dedicated `passes/conv1d_instance_norm_layout.py` owner.
+One `ModelIRGraphIndex` validates the complete 17-operator decomposition without rebuilding consumer maps.
+The two boundary Transposes are removed only after every topology, shape/signature, dtype, scalar, axis, and public-boundary contract passes.
+Shared Reshape and ExpandDims constants are cloned transactionally, and one dynamic batch, width, or channel dimension is preserved explicitly.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.